Emily Levine: 1977–2007

-During the 1970's Levine began performing stand-up sets all around the United States.
+During the 1970s Levine began performing stand-up sets all around the United States.
 Levine's comedic style and persona has been defined as a "lean, lucid, 'lauder' of laughter".
 "She 'raps' about all aspects of human dynamics—like being somebody, money, or lack of it, power, violence, love ...
 Emily refers to her presentation as an 'obscene overture,' but actually her slightly censorable innuendoes are balanced perfectly by her soft-peddled, hard hitting facts of life."
 On February 9, 1977 Variety wrote a small critique on Levine's early stand-up performances.
 The review read: "At this point, Levine has the basis of some good material, but delivery seems to be of the lecture-platform type.
 Levine gives the impression of being intellectual and works in a manner that gets knowing glances and a few smiles."
 Levine continued to work on her stand-up routines, incorporating her intellect and humor in a more refined and professional manner.